Natural Insomnia Remedies

 Do I Suffer from Insomnia?

-Failure to get an entire night's sleep on most nights over a one month period can be considered chronic insomnia".
+• Failure to get an entire night's sleep on most nights over a one-month period be considered chronic insomnia.

-There are so many do's and dont's about what to do and what not to do before going to bed at night, which are all well and good, but no so easy to stick to.
+• There are so many do's and don'ts about what to do and what not to do before going to bed at night, which are all well and good, but not so easy to stick to.

 So... for our natural insomnia remedies we are not going to repeat the rules.
 But we are going to start off by giving a list of the possible causes for insomnia and then see what can be done to help promote sleep naturally.